Unified Combatant Commands

 Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Oman, Pakistan, Qatar, Saudi

-Arabia, Syria, Tajikistan, Turkmenistan, United Arab Emirates, Uzbekistan and
+Arabia, Syria, Tajikistan, United Arab Emirates, Uzbekistan and

 Yemen.
 U.S. Central Command utilizes national and international partnerships to